smile...we're taking stress head on: try these 9 tips to knockout stress

 Start with your feet- tighten them up as much as you can & hold for 10-15 seconds & release.

 Observe how your feet feel— then move up your body to the next muscle group.

 Work your way up isolating as many muscles as you can, all the way through to your eyes and ears.

 Practicing PMR also helps bring awareness to where you may be holding tension- allowing you to become more conscious & aware of how your body is reacting to stress.

-4. Essential Oils & Aromatherapy — Think essential oils are hippy dippy?
+Think essential oils are hippy dippy?
 Or are they the real deal?
 Scientific Studies show that essential oils can actually pass right through the blood/brain barrier affecting a number of biological factors— including heart rate and stress levels.
 Lavender Essential Oil is a well-known stress reliever but, the powers of cinnamon, cedarwood, citrus, and several other oils may help reduce stress as well.
 While Aromatherapy Diffusers can help turn a home into a stress-free safe haven, Essential Oil Roll-ons are great quick fixes while on the go.

-6. Exercise— physical activity boosts endorphin production— the feel good, all-natural painkiller and mood enhancer.
+Physical activity boosts endorphin production— the feel good, all-natural painkiller and mood enhancer.
 Working out is also a great opportunity to listen to music, get outside, and maybe even invite a friend along too - all things that help us in the fight against stress.
 The benefits of moving your body aren’t exclusive to marathon runners either, try taking a walk around the neighborhood the next time you’re feeling a little bit overwhelmed.